Bay Coast Railroad: Chesapeake Bay car float

 BCR used two tug boat-guided railroad car floats of 25 and 15 car capacity to link the 26 mi water route across the Chesapeake Bay between Cape Charles and Norfolk — using the north and south terminals of the now defunct Little Creek-Cape Charles Ferry.
-This car float operation had been in continuous service since April 1885, and was one of only two remaining in the United States, the other being New York New Jersey Rail, LLC.
+This car float operation had been in continuous service since April 1885, and was one of only three remaining in the United States, the others being New York New Jersey Rail, LLC, and the Alaska Railroad's rail barge service from Seattle to Whittier.
 In late March 2014 VP for operations Larry LeMond stated the railroad had not run the barge for more than a year and a half and had no intention to resume the service.
 He also stated that all of the railroad's traffic comes into Pocomoke City to the north and the company operates every other day.
 An article in Delmarva Now online dated January 14, 2019 noted that the minutes of the Accomack-Northampton Transportation District Commission meeting of December 4, 2018 stated, "The rail car barge Nandua has been sold."
 The buyer, Iron Planet, seeks to sell it for $200,000.

 Bay Creek Railway

 In 2007, Bay Creek Railway began operating a self-propelled dining car along BCR track, making one- to two-hour round trips from Cape Charles.
 This passenger excursion service used a restored interurban railcar built in 1913 by St. Louis Car Company.
 It originally served the former Texas Electric Railway in Dallas, Texas as car number 316.
 When Texas Electric ceased operating in 1948, its fleet of interurban railcars was sold for salvage.
 Car number 316 was used as a cabin at a ranch in Fort Worth, Texas until its restoration for the Bay Creek Railway.
 By December 21, 2011, the car was listed for sale on the Ozark Mountain Railcar equipment broker website.
 The initial asking price was $260,000, later reduced to $205,000.
-The dining car was eventually sold, loaded onto a flat bed trailer and departed Cape Charles on March 11, 2014.?
+The dining car was eventually sold, loaded onto a flat bed trailer and departed Cape Charles on March 11, 2014.
 It is now on the Wisconsin Great Northern Railroad, a tourist line in Trego, Wisconsin.